david-pace/wave-recovery-tool/README.md

 1. Displaying WAVE/AIFF file header information
 2. Restoring corrupted WAVE/AIFF file headers

 For all commands below, `python3` is assumed to be in the system's executable `PATH`.
 If your system reports that `python3` can not be found, its containing directory must either be added to the `PATH` variable or `python3` must be replaced with the absolute path to the Python 3 interpreter.
 The command `python3` must be replaced with `python` on some Windows systems.
+Also refer to the previous section *Locating Python 3* if you encounter problems.

 ### Displaying Header File Information